 The Scottish Government has proposed new legislation to tackle sectarianism and religious hatred.
 The Church of Scotland was invited to give oral evidence to the Justice Committee in June 2011.

-- Read our consultation response to the ‘Offensive Behaviour at Football and Threatening Communications (Scotland) Bill.'
+- Consultation response to the 'Offensive Behaviour at Football and Threatening Communications (Scotland) Bill.'

-- Read the report to the General Assembly 2012 on Sectarianism.
+- Report to the General Assembly 2012 on Sectarianism.

 Poetry to Challenge Sectarianism from Parkhill Secondary School, Glasgow

 These 10 poems were entered into the Stevenson Prize Competition, 2012, and can be used to reflect on problems and solutions surrounding the issue of sectarianism.

 The Criminal Justice and Licensing (Scotland) Bill passed Stage 3 of the parliamentary process on 30 June 2010.
 The Bill as first introduced included a number of recommendations made by the Scottish Prisons Commission, one of which was a presumption against short sentences of imprisonment of six months or less, preferring instead community-based sentences.
 A letter to MSPs from the Moderator was quoted in the debate, stating, "All the available evidence affirms that short periods of imprisonment do not work."